ericagirges/ericagirges/README.md

 ![Banner | Erica Girges](./github-banner.png)

 ## About Me 👋
 I'm Erica Girges and welcome to my Github profile!
-I'm a full-stack software engineer who loves coming up with innovative ideas for solving problems.
-When I'm not deep into a coding session, I love binge watching psychological thrillers.
+I'm a full-stack engineer and love helping others.
+With both of these skill sets and passions, I've found my happy place to be in Dev Advocacy. 😊

+I also love exploring new things in tech and sharing my experiences with them.
+My shine comes through in making relatable and easy to understand tech content.

 ## Tech Stack 👩‍💻
 - Javascript
+- Typescript
 - React
 - Next.JS
 - Redux